 2. Is it possible for seizure patients to have a healthy pregnancy?

 Yes, seizure patients can also undergo a healthy gestation and give birth to a healthy baby.
 However, consult your doctor about the doses of seizure medicines during pregnancy.
 There are chances of congenital deformities like spina bifida due to the side effects of some of the drugs.
 You physician will prescribe alternative medicine to take care of the condition.
+Consult a neurologist before planning for pregnancy.

 3. What are the lifestyle remedies for seizures?